szechyjs/kegbot-heroku/README.md

 1. Upload static files to S3 bucket `heroku run kegbot collectstatic`
 1. Visit site `heroku open` and finish initial configuration

+## Upgrading

+To upgrade your server installation simply pull the latest version of this repo from github and push it to heroku.
+Provided no configuration changes are necessary just run the following command.

+        heroku run kegbot upgrade

 ## Contributing

 Please report issues or send a pull request.